 Risks and Challenges

 This section is simply a bulleted list of risks and challenges that the Rock owner anticipates.
+Below each bullet in a sub-bullet, list an idea or two for mitigation and/or contingency planning to better anticipate these challenges.
 Sharing this list with the team helps drive both clarification and support.

 Note: If a Rock doesn’t have risks or challenges, it most likely should just be a todo.

 Rocks are owned by a single person, but many people provide input and assistance along the way.
 We’ve found it extremely important to define what input you need from others and to set the expectations around the authority that goes with that input.
 We’ve been using the RACI matrix to help make that explicit.